How to Win the Buy Box on Amazon

-Fulfillment method.
-Sellers who choose FBA (Fulfillment by Amazon) are at an advantage (usually) to those who sell FBM (Fulfillment by Merchant), all other variables being equal.
+- Fulfillment Method: Sellers who choose FBA (Fulfillment by Amazon) or SFP (Seller-Fulfilled Prime) are usually at an advantage to those who sell FBM (Fulfillment by Merchant), with all other variables being equal.

-Landed Price.
-This is the total amount the product is sold for on Amazon.
+- Landed Price: This is the total amount that the product is sold for on Amazon.
 The lower the seller’s performance metrics are compared to other sellers, the lower they’ll need to lower their price to try to win the Buy Box.
 On the other hand, if their metrics are high, they could raise their price and still win.

-Feedback Count.
-This is how many people have given you feedback.
-Obviously the more, the better.
+- Feedback Count: This is how many people have given you feedback.
+Obviously the more customers, the better.

-Inventory Depth and Sales Volume.
-Having enough inventory consistently will stand you in better stead than if you have big fluctuations in inventory.
+- Inventory Depth and Sales Volume: Having enough inventory consistently will put you in a better position than if you have big fluctuations in inventory.

-Cancellation and Refund Rate.
-If you cancel on a seller who has made an order too often, it could have a negative impact on your seller performance.
+- Cancellation and Refund Rate: If you cancel on a customer who has made an order too often, it could have a negative impact on your seller performance.